ptyn7600/Swarm-Robot-USS-2022/README.md

 - C Model for the IR ---> Done
 - Got the graph for IR ( the same as what we have for the ultrasonic)
 - Latex Setup
+- How to generate random numbers that follow Gausian Distribution in C

 ## What I learned